Bobby Sands: Family

 Sands married Geraldine Noade while in prison on robbery charges on 3 March 1973.
 His son, Gerard, was born 8 May 1973.
-Noade soon left to live in England with their son.
+Noade soon left with Gerard to live in England.

 Sands's sister, Bernadette Sands McKevitt, is also a prominent Irish republican.
 She was a founding member of the 32 County Sovereignty Movement in 1997.
 She opposed the Good Friday Agreement, stating that "Bobby did not die for cross-border bodies with executive powers.
 He did not die for nationalists to be equal British citizens within the Northern Ireland state."

+His granddaughter, Erin, played for the County Down team which won the All-Ireland Junior Ladies' Football Championship in 2023.